 Magento is an open-source platform originally developed by Varien Inc and first made available on March 31, 2008.

-It’s become a popular option for dropshippers thanks to its reach, easy of use, and low overhead costs.
+It’s become a popular option for dropshippers thanks to its reach, ease of use, and low overhead costs.

 Web hosts like these make it easy to get started with Magento.